Download and print as a PDF (1MB pdf)

 When should I expect to be visited by a midwife?

-We strive to accommodate your individual and family needs following the birth of your baby.
+We try to accommodate your individual and family needs following the birth of your baby.
 You will receive a visit from a community midwife the first day following your discharge from hospital.
-This is to plan your individual post-natal care needs.
-We will not be able to give you a specific time for this first visit, it will be between 9am and 5pm.
+This is to plan your individual postnatal (after the birth of your baby) care needs.

 What happens if I need any extra support at home?